a-idk/alx-system_engineering-devops/0x19-postmortem/README.md

 ### _Timeline:_

-Mar 5, 10:30 UTC — Issue detection through automated performance monitoring alerts, signaling a sharp increase in service response times.
+Aug 17, 10:30 UTC — Issue detection through automated performance monitoring alerts, signaling a sharp increase in service response times.

-Mar 5, 10:35 UTC — Initial assumption was a sudden surge in traffic or a DDoS attack.
+Aug 17, 10:35 UTC — Initial assumption was a sudden surge in traffic or a DDoS attack.
 The engineering team started investigating network logs and traffic patterns.

-Mar 5, 12:00 UTC — Investigation revealed normal traffic patterns and no signs of DDoS, leading the team down a misleading path.
+Aug 17, 12:00 UTC — Investigation revealed normal traffic patterns and no signs of DDoS, leading the team down a misleading path.

-Mar 5, 13:30 UTC — The incident was escalated to the senior backend engineers as the slowdown persisted.
+Aug 17, 13:30 UTC — The incident was escalated to the senior backend engineers as the slowdown persisted.

-Mar 5, 16:00 UTC — Detailed system diagnostics revealed abnormal memory consumption in a backend service.
+Aug 17, 16:00 UTC — Detailed system diagnostics revealed abnormal memory consumption in a backend service.

-Mar 6, 01:00 UTC — The problematic service was isolated, and a memory leak was identified as the root cause.
+Aug 18, 01:00 UTC — The problematic service was isolated, and a memory leak was identified as the root cause.

-Mar 6, 03:00 UTC — A patch was deployed to fix the memory leak, resolving the incident.
+Aug 18, 03:00 UTC — A patch was deployed to fix the memory leak, resolving the incident.

 ### _Root Cause and Resolution:_